The Proclaimers: Impact and influence

 Many bands and artists have cited the Proclaimers as an influence or inspiration, including the Balconies, Barenaked Ladies, Belle and Sebastian, Camera Obscura, the Concretes, Jens Lekman, Sondre Lerche, Loney Dear, Oppenheimer, Peter Bjorn and John and the Weepies.

 Recalling feeling an immediate kinship with the Proclaimers after discovering This Is the Story, Steven Page of Barenaked Ladies commented that "[the album] was perfect for us because it was exactly what we were; two guys with acoustic guitars, singing in harmony.
 It had all the energy of punk rock but just with acoustic guitars and voices".

 Many acts have performed cover versions of Proclaimers songs, including Imagine Dragons, L7, and Todd Rundgren.

-Sunshine on Leith, a stage musical spotlighting the songs of The Proclaimers, was named in renown of the group's second studio album and its title track.
+Sunshine on Leith, a stage musical spotlighting the songs of the Proclaimers, was named in renown of the group's second studio album and its title track.
 The TMAAward-winning musical debuted in 2007, and the film adaptation, starring Peter Mullan and Jane Horrocks, was completed in 2013, grossing over US$4.7 million after debuting at No. 3 in the UK box office.

 The song "Sunshine on Leith" was featured on the BBC Radio 4 programme Soul Music on 15 December 2020.

+Controversy

+In September of 2026, a story on PinkNews quoted both Craig and Charlie Reid as expressing "gender-critical" views, which they expressed in an interview with The Telegraph.
+Craig was quoted as claiming that the Gender Recognition Reform (Scotland) Bill, which made it easier for trans people in Scotland to legally change their gender, had "led to violent men, including convicted rapists, being sent to women’s prison”, and further described this as “unforgivable” Charlie was quoted as saying, regarding notable anti-transgender activist Graham Linehan, "I wouldn’t agree with everything Linehan says any more than I would do with JK Rowling, but you’ve got the right to stand up for science and logic.", and followed this up with "And in his case, it’s a tragedy.
+He lost his career for telling the truth.”